 Are you looking for a space amidst your busy life to connect more deeply with yourself and your community in a supportive and inspiring environment?

-We also facilitate retreats for organizations throughout the Pacific Northwest.
-We provide specialized programing for staff retreats, spiritual and meditation programs, and community groups including caregivers, educators, counselors, artists, writers, and social justice activists.
+Upon request, we also provide specialized programing for organizations and community groups with a focus on serving caregivers, health care providers, educators, counselors, artists, writers, and social justice activists.